top of page

 Bounce Rate

-Percentage of visitors leaving without action
+Percentage of visitors who leave without taking action

 High